 Key trial results of the ATTR-ACT trial are presented in Table 3.3 and described below.

-For this analysis, all-cause mortality included death from any cause as well as major events like heart transplant, combined heart and liver transplant, and implantation of a cardiac mechanical assist device.
 The hazard ratio for all-cause mortality with tafamidis (pooled doses) was 0.67 (95% CI: 0.49-0.94).
 Survival curves appeared to diverge at approximately 18 months after treatment initiation.